Filirom1/janus/README.markdown

+The best IDE for Linux and MacOsX users : ViM :D

-# This is a fork of Janus in order to make it perfect for my usage (
+This is a fork of Janus ViM distrib for web developpement.

-javascript, coffee-script, mercurial, html5, css3, java, groovy, scala, ruby, ...)
+To use this ViM distrib you will need:

+* ruby and gems
+* ctags
+* jshint
+* and vim of course

 Installation
 ------------

   `curl https://raw.github.com/Filirom1/janus/master/bootstrap.sh -o - | sh`

 ===> The original project